IoTcat/FDC/docs/groupmeeting/Second_Meeting.md

 During the second week our team members learned pcb drawing by themselves.
 Here is one of the drawing exercise manuscripts.
 ![pcb practice manuscript](img/WechatIMG93.png)

-Besides,we determined the first schematic demo.
+Besides,we already determined the first schematic demo.
 ![demo 1](img/WechatIMG95.png)